zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Light-client-protocol.rst

 if they are revealed to have missed a transaction.
 The first protocol is useful to simply check up on state, and the second in consumer-merchant scenarios to check that a transaction was validated.
-The third protocol allows Ethereum light clients to collectively validate blocks with a very low degree of trust.
+The third protocol allows Expanse light clients to collectively validate blocks with a very low degree of trust.
 In Bitcoin, for example, a miner can create a block that gives the miner an excessive amount of transaction fees, and there would be no way for light nodes to detect this themselves, or upon seeing an honest full node detect it verify a proof of invalidity.
-In Ethereum, if a block is invalid, it must contain an invalid state transition at some index, and so a light client that happens to be verifying that index can see that something is wrong, either because the proof step does not check out, or because data is unavailable, and that
+In Expanse, if a block is invalid, it must contain an invalid state transition at some index, and so a light client that happens to be verifying that index can see that something is wrong, either because the proof step does not check out, or because data is unavailable, and that